zzzprojects/docs/entityframework-classic.net/pages/features/query-include-optimized.md

 ## Description

 The **EF Query Include Optimized** feature lets you filter related entities that will be included.
-However, instead of to make one big query like **Query Include Filter**, the queries are split into several queries to optimize the performance like `EF Core` does.
+However, instead of making one big query like **Query Include Filter**, the queries are split into several queries to optimize the performance like `EF Core` does.

 The feature works exactly like [Query Include Filter](/query-include-filter), but you use the `IncludeOptimized` method instead.